Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 10, 2018

-The California three strikes law is a very potent weapon that the prosecutors use.
-It came into play in the early 1990's and it has doubled and tripled sentences for criminal defendants in Los Angeles County.
-The factors that the prosecutors are looking at in determining whether to strike a strike are the age of the strike, the individual's overall criminal record and what the new case is about.
-The three strikes law was meant for career offenders.
-So, if you're not a career offender then there's a good argument that maybe your prior strike should be stricken for purposes of the new deal.
+The California Three Strikes law is a powerful tool that prosecutors utilize.
+It came into effect in the early 1990s and has resulted in doubled and tripled sentences for criminal defendants in Los Angeles County.
+The factors that prosecutors consider when determining whether to strike a strike include the age of the strike, the individual's overall criminal record, and the nature of the new case.

-That's where it gets a little confusing because let's say somebody has a strike from the early 2000's for example – a robbery – and they pick up a new felony.
-Now the prosecutors have alleged that prior strike against them in the criminal complaint in Los Angeles and are trying to double their sentence for their new case.
-In order to avoid their sentence being doubled up – and usually to avoid prison – the prosecutors, for purposes of that deal are going to have to strike the strike and that's where the defense can meet with the boss.
-Typically, in LA County, in my experience, it's usually the higher-up prosecutors that even have the authority to strike the strike in the first place.
+In order to avoid their sentence being doubled up – and usually to avoid prison – the prosecutors, for purposes of that deal, are going to have to strike the strike, and that's where the defense can meet with the boss.
+This presents an opportunity for a positive outcome.
+Typically, in LA County, based on my experience, it's usually the higher-level prosecutors who have the authority to strike the strike in the first place.

-So, they're going to look at the new case.
-They're going to see what it's all about.
-If your new case is another strike – another robbery for example – there's a high probability they're not going to strike it.
-If you just got your prior strike a year or two ago, they're probably not going to strike it.
-The rule is, it has to be at least ten years before they'll even consider striking a prior strike.
+The rule is that it has to be at least ten years before they'll even consider striking a prior strike.
 But I've seen them do it earlier than that.
 It just depends on the circumstances.
-One big argument that I've been successful with is, if a strike occurred when the person was young – when you were a juvenile – let's say you were 16 years old – and you picked up a purse-snatching robbery.
+One big argument that I've been successful with is if a strike occurred when the person was young, when you were a juvenile – let's say you were 16 years old – and you picked up a purse-snatching robbery.
 That's something we might have a good chance to strike.

-They're also going to look at the impact on the victim in the prior case and in the current case.
-The prosecutors look at a lot of different factors, but the main thing they're looking at is who you impacted, your dangerousness level as a person and whether or not you really deserve to get your strike stricken or you should have to do some serious prison time for what happened.
+They will also examine the impact on the victim in both the prior case and the current case.
+Prosecutors consider a range of factors.
+Still, the main thing they're looking at is who you impacted, your dangerousness level as a person, and whether or not you really deserve to have your strike stricken or whether you should face serious prison time for what happened.

-Another way to get rid of a strike if the prosecutors won't do it is to go through the judge.
-We can file what's called a Romero motion and the judge has the authority to strike the strike and give you a better resolution than whatever it is the prosecutor is offering.
-One thing people get confused about is if the strike is stricken and you're given a non-prison probation offer for example, and then you move ahead, do you still have that strike they struck for purposes of the deal you just had?
+One thing people need clarification on is whether the strike is stricken, and you're given a non-prison probation offer, for example, and then you move ahead.
+Do you still have that strike they struck for the purposes of the deal you just had?
 The answer is yes, you do.
-It doesn't get rid of the strike.
+It doesn't eliminate the strike.
 They just can't use it for that deal.
-So, don't get confused about that.
+So, understand that.
 If you have a strike and you plead to another case that is also a strike, then you go away from that resolution with two strikes on your record.
 If you pick up a new felony in the future, you could be facing twenty-five to life.

 About the Author